 |Late processing Applied to applications received with less than 7 days' notice||$150|

 |Bond**||N/a||$2,000||$5,000.
 This may be varied upwards where DELWP determines a higher bond is required to protect sensitive assets/areas|

-* Charged if departmental supervision of filming is a condition of permit or if applicant requests departmental staff be present during filming.
+* Charged if departmental supervision is a condition of permit or if applicant requests departmental staff be present during filming.

-** Where there are concerns regarding the potential impact of filming activities on the environment, cultural features or other public land assets, a bond may be imposed as a condition of permit to offset any potential damage.
+** Where there are concerns regarding the potential impact of filming activities on the environment, cultural features or other public land assets, a bond may be a condition of permit.

-Any fees or bonds are payable before commencement of filming at the site.
+Any fees or bonds are payable before filming at the site begins.

 Public liability insurance